braze-inc/braze-docs/_docs/_hidden/wip_partnerships/regal.md

 While it's not necessary, Regal recommends also sending any key user profile data fields on the event payloads of your event workflows to ensure Regal has access to the most up-to-date contact attributes at the time key events become available.

 {% alert note %}
-If you have any questions about which events are important to send to Regal or how best to set up these Canvases, contact support@regal.io.
+If you have questions about which events are important to send to Regal or how best to set up these Canvases and campaigns, contact support@regal.io.
 {% endalert %}

 ## Integration: Sending data from Regal to Braze